 Demolition of existing buildings is covered on the Planning Portal web site.
 Also if there is a tenant in the building then check out Initial demolition notices

 Basically the local authority Building Control require 6 weeks written notice (except for certain exempt buildings).
-They may then […]
+They may […]

 Make a contract!